Swiss government predicts moderate economic growth in 2019

-The State Secretariat for Economic Affairs (SECO) is expecting the Swiss economy to grow moderately by +1.2% in 2019, it said on Thursday.
+The State Secretariat for Economic Affairs (SECO) is expecting the Swiss economy to grow by +1.2% in 2019, it said on Thursday.

 It revised its economic forecast upwards slightly from +1.1% in March, following 0.6% growth in the first quarter thanks to vigorous domestic demand.